REUSABILITY

 Direct Function Calls

-Call functions directly with multiple arguments:
+Call functions directly with multiple arguments (no call keyword needed):

 Feature: Direct function calls